rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ## 5.28.34 Patterns for supplying a conjectural date

-<a name="5.28.34.1">5.28.34.1</a> If supplying a conjectural date of distribution, give a probable date or period according to one of the patterns shown in the examples below.
+<a name="5.28.34.1">5.28.34.1</a> Give a probable date or period of distribution according to one of the patterns shown in the examples below.
 Indicate the basis for the conjecture in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.36.75](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.36.75)).

 | Conjectural date | Pattern |
 | --- | ---| --- |